- Best for big bonuses: The Platinum Card® from American Express

 A low fee of just $95 combined with an excellent 60,000-point intro bonus is enough to make it a feature of anyone’s wallet.
 But its spending categories should cement its position, honing in on big spending but often overlooked areas like gas stations and supermarkets.
 And while its transfer partner list is smaller than others, those points can still go a long way.
 They’re worth over $1,000 if transferred.

-after you spend $4,000 in purchases within the first 3 months of account opening
+75,000 Bonus Points after you spend $4,000 on purchases in your first 3 months of account opening - redeemable for $750 in gift cards or travel rewards at thankyou.com

 Best hotel card with a big bonus: Hilton Honors American Express Surpass® Card

-• Intro bonus: 130,000 Hilton Honors points after spending $3,000 within the first six months of account opening
+- Intro bonus: 165,000 Hilton Honors points earned after spending $3,000 within the first six months of account opening

 On top of the bonus, you’ll also get Hilton Honors Gold status and 10 lounge visits a year with Priority Pass—more than enough for most people.
 If you’re a Hilton loyalist and spend more than two nights a year in its properties, you’re saving money with this card, but it’s worth opening just for the bonus.